Governor-General of New Zealand: Appointment

 On only one occasion has the prime minister's choice of appointee aroused public anger or complaint, and that controversy was short-lived.
 In 1977, Sir Keith Holyoake, a former National Party prime minister and a serving minister of state, was controversially appointed as governor-general.
 The Leader of the Opposition, Bill Rowling, complained he had not been consulted by Prime Minister Robert Muldoon on the appointment of Holyoake, and openly suggested that he would have recommended Sir Edmund Hillary instead.
 (Rowling's remark was in turn criticised by the Government, as Hillary had backed the opposition Labour Party in 1975 as part of the "Citizens for Rowling" campaign.)
 It was suggested by many commentators that it would be inappropriate to entrust the office to a former party leader or anyone who is closely allied with a political party; despite his background, Holyoake could not be said to have discharged his duties in a partisan way, and he stayed in office for only three years.
 Since Holyoake's appointment, the prime minister is now meant to consult with the leader of the opposition during the nomination process, to avoid partisan controversy, and informally seek approval for the appointment from the monarch.
 The decision is then kept confidential until both the New Zealand Government and Buckingham Palace (the royal household) announce the appointment simultaneously.

 Beginning with the appointment of Sir David Beattie in 1980, lawyers and judges have predominated as governors-general.
 Following the introduction of MMP in 1996, it has been determined that an understanding of constitutional law is an important prerequisite for candidacy to the office.
 The first governor-general to preside over a MMP general election was Sir Michael Hardie Boys, a retired high court judge.
 Hardie Boys was appointed in 1995 on the advice of then prime minister Jim Bolger, following notification of all leaders of parties then represented in parliament, to ensure broad cross-party support.
 Following Hardie Boys' appointment other party leaders are only notified very shortly before the announcement is made, if at all.

 There has been on-and-off speculation that a member of the royal family might take up the position.
-In 2004, National MP Richard Worth, an avowed monarchist, asked the prime minister, Helen Clark, whether she had considered nominating the Queen's son, Prince Edward, Earl of Wessex, to be the next governor-general.
+In 2004, National MP Richard Worth, an avowed monarchist, asked Prime Minister Helen Clark whether she had considered nominating the Queen's son, Prince Edward, Earl of Wessex, to be the next governor-general.